Forest Bathing

 Each walk is a unique experience.
 You can expect an opportunity to slow down; physically and mentally.
 To get curious, to investigate, to feel, to play, and otherwise interact with the here/now of life.
 To just be yourself, as imperfect and healthy as the trees.

-Contact mileva@fpskirkland.com for more information and to register in advance!
+Contact mileva@fpskirkland.com for more information and to register in advance (by the Wednesday prior to the walk)!

 Mileva is a certified guide with The Association for Nature & Forest Therapy (ANFT); believing wholeheartedly in the transformative and healing potential of the outdoors.
 Mileva has been designing and facilitating experiences that connect people more deeply to themselves and the natural world for over 18 years.